 Both state and federal law prohibit and set strict restrictions on controlled substances.
-Possessing even a small amount of a majority of these controlled substances without proper authorization is illegal, and can result in misdemeanor or felony charges.
-Possessing Schedule I substances more often leads to felony charges for which harsh penalties could ensue if one is convicted.
+Possessing even a small amount of almost any kind of controlled substance without proper authorization is illegal, and can result in misdemeanor or felony charges.
+Possessing Schedule I substances more often leads to felony charges for which harsh penalties could ensue upon a conviction.
 Drug laws in Florida are so harsh that even possessing items commonly used in connection with controlled substances — such as anything that can help you ingest, sell, manufacture, or cultivate them, is also a criminal offense.

 Defining Drug Paraphernalia in Florida

-Section 893.147 of the Florida Statutes defines drug paraphernalia as anything that is used to:
+Drug paraphernalia is a broad term for items you can use to make use of illegal substances.
+Section §893.147 of the Florida Statutes defines drug paraphernalia as anything that is used to:

 In addition, it is illegal to possess anything used to inject, inhale, or otherwise introduce controlled substances to the body.